 While downtime is most often related to unavailable IT services, the eight letters of the word make a great way to remember the eight forms of waste in Lean IT.
 I thought we could quickly review the concepts.

 What is Lean IT anyway?

 Lean IT is the adaptation of Lean Manufacturing principles into Information Technology.
 While this is “new” in some sense, the ideas have been recognized and incorporated into IT over the past 10-20 years.
 Lean ideas are truly at the core of Agile methodology and DevOps principles, where all frameworks emphasize the value of feedback, smaller production batches, and continual improvement.

 What is waste anyway?

 Waste is anything that inhibits value.
 It’s that simple.
-Anything that gets the way of maximizing value to customer is waste, is wasteful, and we want to reduce or eliminate it.
+Anything that gets in the way of maximizing value to customer is waste, is wasteful, and we want to reduce or eliminate it.
 Less waiting, smaller inventories, fewer or no errors…

 The Big Idea – As waste goes down, value goes up!